kontent-ai/smart-link/README.md

 There may be some cases when you would want to put your page into another iframe (e.g. to simulate a mobile device resolution).
 But if you then load your nested iframe page inside Web Spotlight preview tab, it would act as if it wasn't inside Web Spotlight.
-This happens because the initialization message sent from SDK to Kontent gets lost in the parent iframe.
+This happens because the initialization message sent from SDK to Kontent.ai gets lost in the parent iframe.
 You can use the following workaround to fix the issue: https://github.com/kontent-ai/smart-link/issues/16.

 ### Examples